 When I studied Sports Psychology at DeMontfort University in Bedford, England, I was fascinated by guided visualization, guided imagery or mental rehearsal.
-Imagery or visualization have often used synonymously – however imagery alone can involve all the senses, and emotions as well.
+Imagery or visualization has often used synonymously – however imagery alone involves all the senses, and emotions as well.
 Rehearsal is usually given to cover mental practice of a particular movement pattern or patterns.
 One of the first examples of imagery and visualization that I read was about one of my childhood athletic heroes.
 David Hemery won the 400m high hurdles gold in the Mexico Olympics in 1968.
 He won by 8m and set a World Record.
 I recall shouting at the TV as I watched the race at home, blown away by the manner of his win – so much so that I didn’t notice at first that another GB athlete, Robbie Brightwell, had battled through to collect a bronze medal; a wonderful day!

 Fast forward 24 years, and I started to understand how Hemery came to dominate that race.
 He stated that he intended to win, it wasn’t some hope that he might do so.
 His goal, to win the gold, and set a World Record in the same race, was the culmination of years of focused training.
 What made the key difference for him though was his mental preparation.
 He would imagine every possibility that could happen in the race – the weather, time changes, and competition.
 He rehearsed every possibility of how his competition might run in the race, picturing himself and his opponents in every lane combination possible.
 He asked himself how he could achieve his best in every circumstance, and what he would need to do in order to win gold, and set that record.
 When he settled into his blocks for the final, he already knew that he could win this race, and how he was going to do that.
 He also said: “I also attempted to avoid thinking about what might go wrong.
 If you picture the best that you could do in the condition you are in before the race, then you are more likely to execute this under pressure, even if it’s only in your imagination.”